iulianInternal/DiskManager/README.md

 # DiskManager

-A program that allows access to read/write raw image files of diskette.
+A program that allows to read/write raw image files of a diskette.
 Currently supports only FAT12 file system.

 Compiling the program